yuiokjgft/Instagagement/README.md

 - Gets funny after midnight (dumb timing in run.py) - e.g. do not use with timing from 23 to 4 (it does not like day switch).
 - Probably some other mess.
 Been stress-testing it for several weeks, no major issues.

+### If you run multiple bots on 1 Telegram account:
+- Do not overlap groups
+- Run them in same location/folder

 More details coming soon (maybe).

 ## Contributing